 At college I encountered those new, exotic things called “computers” (this was 1963, remember!).
 I was taught programming using the language Algol 60.
 That language has now been almost forgotten – but it was the inspiration for many computer languages that followed.

 All that was the start of a career which used almost no mathematics – but a great deal of computing (if you are interested, take a look at my CV).

 Starting from childhood I studied music, and at one time I seriously considered becoming a professional musician – but I knew I would not have the discipline to keep practising enough.
 One of the instruments I learned, at the church I attended (Kensington Chapel), was the organ.
 I have since provided the music at many services – ordinary Sunday worship, funerals and weddings and more besides.
 I now play most Sundays at Knaphill Methodist Church,

 I also met the most wonderful girl, who I knew – almost immediately – would be my lifelong companion.
-We have been married now for nearly half a century.
-And we have two lovely children, a son-in-law, a daughter-in-law, and a grandson.
+We have been married now for over half a century.
+And we have two lovely children, a son-in-law, a daughter-in-law, and two grandsons.

 I have met a lot of people, who have become friends and influenced me in many ways, I have tried to make a list of them – a list which I know is incomplete.